junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > And if he did, he'd never end up trapped inside a holy fire circle, with Dean being the one standing on the other side, staring him down.
 >
 > The fire heated the air quickly, distorting the view when they looked at each other.
-The heat came close to his skin. *It could actually kill him.
-This is the first time, Dean actually threatened him with something that could actually kill him.*
+The heat came close to his skin. *It could actually kill him.* Cas realized with a stun. *This is the first time that Dean actually threatened him with something that could actually kill him.*
 >
 > Cas's eyes swept around the room, unsettled.
 Panicked, if he had to admit.
-He was ready to admit, not the deal with Crowley, not all the other things he buried down, not the way he looked at Dean, not the reason why he made the deal in the first person.
+He wasn't ready to admit the truths -- not the deal with Crowley, not all the other things he buried down, not the way he looked at Dean, not the reason why he made the deal in the first place.
+Eventually, yes, but not now.
 He didn't think it would come so quickly.
 >
 > "Let me go!"
 Cas said, eying the fire consciously, turning to them one by one.
 In every direction, the fire licked dangerously close, threatening to burn his clothes, then his flesh, then his grace and his true form and his wings.
 Dean could just be standing there, watching his wings torched to the ground. *Would Dean feel sorry for him?* Cas wondered. *Or maybe just too angry to care, especially after he found out his deal with Crowley?*
 >